 cohesive by design…

 Creating and integrating the finest components is a start, but not good enough.
-Equally important is the abilty for those components to perform as desgned in the presence of other elements – Vandersteen loudspeakers have established the ability to perform with an organic ease and pace, with natural timbre and tonality, without cmpromise.
+Equally important is the ability for those components to perform as designed in the presence of other elements – Vandersteen loudspeakers have established the ability to perform with organic ease and pace, with natural timbre and tonality, without compromise.

 The custom laser tool shown above is part of the dealer installation kit used to precisely adjust speaker tilt and toe-in, along with bass equalization.